-This noodle salad is a very popular dish in Taiwan and China.
+This classic homemade noodle salad is a very popular dish in Taiwan and China.
 It’s especially popular during the summertime–summers in Taiwan and China are always really hot and humid, so this cold noodle salad with a delicious sauce and refreshing ingredients helps people regain their appetite during the heat.

 Chinese people usually make this noodle salad with julienned cucumber, carrots, mung bean sprouts, and boiled or steamed chicken breast.

 03 of 10

 Zhajiangmian (炸醬麵) is one of my favorite Chinese noodle dishes.
 There are many countries in the East that serve this delicious noodle dish with many different ingredients.

 Taiwanese people like to cook the sauce with mince, extra firm tofu, chili bean sauce, French beans, and sweet bean sauce.
 But this version of Zhajiangmian uses edamame beans instead of French beans.

 Chicken Lo Mein makes a great lunch, dinner, or late-night snack.
 In this recipe, thin Hakka noodles are tossed with a delicious dressing that includes sesame paste, sesame oil, two types of soy sauce, and honey.
 Roasted peanuts add the final touch.Continue to 5 of 10 below.

 Shanghai noodles are thick noodles that are packaged in plastic bags and sold fresh in Asian markets.
 If Shanghai noodles are unavailable, feel free to substitute with Japanese udon noodles or thick Italian spaghetti-style pasta, such as linguini for this Shanghai stir-fry noodles with chicken dish.